 Michigan Laws and Incentives

 Listed below are incentives, laws, and regulations related to alternative fuels and advanced vehicles for Michigan.
-Your local Clean Cities coalition, Michigan Clean Cities, can provide you with information about grants and other opportunities.
+Your local Clean Cities and Communities coalition, Michigan Clean Cities, can provide you with information about grants and other opportunities.
 You can also access coalition and other agency contact information in the points of contact section.

 Laws and Incentives